Conducting regular and objective performance reviews is a great way to keep your team motivated and successful.

 Many agree that maintaining regular communication before and after the employee performance review is key to breaking the stigma around them in the long run.

 People and Culture Lead at Inspirant Group, Erin Mohideen, reflects on this:

-“I’d like to emphasize that virtual performance reviews are infinitely more effective when performance feedback is ongoing instead of performed on an annual basis.
+“I’d like to emphasize that performance reviews are infinitely more effective when performance feedback is ongoing instead of performed on an annual basis.

 You are giving feedback to someone because you care about them — so be sure to offer them the attention they deserve during the process.”

 Waiting for the next quarter or year to give your employees constructive feedback might be an unwise move.

 The more you talk about potential improvements and discuss workplace obstacles, the better.

 Next time you’re participating in an in-person or remote performance review, both you and your workers might actually enjoy it.

 In all work environments, performance reviews play a paramount role in: